-Service Area also includes the Sun Valley General Improvement District (SVGID) and the Parr - Reno Water Company given they are TMWA wholesale water customers.
+Meadows Water Authority (TMWA) has municipal supply wells inside the Contaminant Area boundary, and the Service Area includes that part of the TMWA service area which includes those wells.
+The Service Area also includes the Sun Valley General Improvement District (SVGID) and the Parr - Reno Water Company, given they are TMWA wholesale water customers.

-The Contaminant Boundary includes that area where historical (i.e. present prior to the creation of the CTMRD) PCE contamination exists and where the parties who caused or contributed to that contamination can't be identified.
-Pursuant to NRS540A.250(3)(a), the Contaminant Boundary also includes the areas where this historical or legacy PCE contamination can be expected to migrate to in the event that mitigation measures are not carried out.
+The Contaminant Area boundary includes that area where historical (i.e. present prior to the creation of the CTMRD) PCE contamination exists and where the parties who caused or contributed to that contamination cannot be identified.
+Pursuant to NRS540A.250(3)(a), the Contaminant Area boundary also includes the areas where this historical or legacy PCE contamination can be expected to migrate to in the event that mitigation measures are not carried out.

-Changes to the Service Area Boundary may from time to time be made when there are changes in the TMWA wholesale and/or retail service areas.
+Changes to the Service Area boundary may from time to time be made when there are changes in the TMWA wholesale and/or retail service areas.
 These changes are made to reflect parcels that are annexed into or removed from those service areas.

-Changes to the Contaminant Boundary may from time to time be made when CTMRD program activities:
+Changes to the Contaminant Area boundary may be made from time to time when CTMRD program activities:

-- 1) Delineate previously unrecognized legacy PCE contamination; - 2) Determine that the areal extent of legacy contamination has changed; or, - 3) When parties who have caused or contributed (i.e. responsible parties) to PCE contamination are identified and the affected parcels are removed from within the Contaminant Boundary, with mitigation efforts falling to the responsible party, under the purview of the NDEP.
+- 1) Delineate previously unrecognized legacy PCE contamination; - 2) Determine that the areal extent of legacy contamination has changed; or, - 3) When parties who have caused or contributed (i.e. responsible parties) to PCE contamination are identified and the affected parcels are removed from within the Contaminant Area boundary, with mitigation efforts falling to the responsible party, under the purview of the NDEP.

-Adding or removing parcels from the Contaminant Boundary are based on a data review, coordinated with and subject to concurrence by, NDEP and the Washoe County Health District (WCHD).
-The CTMRD Contaminant Boundary was revised for 2022.
+Adding or removing parcels from the Contaminant Area boundary are based on a data review, coordinated with and subject to concurrence by NDEP and the Washoe County Health District (WCHD).
+The CTMRD Contaminant Area boundary was revised in 2022.

 The Board may from time to time (NRS 540A.265) redetermine, by ordinance, the fee to be collected in a given year for carrying out activities in support of the Remediation Management Plan (i.e. the "Plan for Remediation" referred to in NRS 540A.260).

-The 2022 estimated number of parcels and average annual per parcel remediation fee by benefit group, and the total annual remediation fee revenue that would result from the adoption of these ordinances are summarized in following preliminary table:
+The 2023 estimated number of parcels and average annual per parcel remediation fee by benefit group, and the total annual remediation fee revenue that would result from the adoption of these ordinances are summarized in following table:

-ATTACHMENT 5 20223 CTMRD ANNUAL FEE SCHEDULE (PRELIMINARY)
+ATTACHMENT 5 2023 0 TMRD ANNUAL FEE S SCHEDULE 3

-ice Fee Bo t Group undary Contaminant Boundary Benefit Groups Benefit Group A Benefit Group B Benefit Group C All Water Users 132538 Parcels, 0.96% Fee Rate Residential Parcels 5461 Parcels, 1.93% Fee Rate Non-Residential Parcels 2775 Parcels, 3.86% Fee Rate Rate Factor Avg.
+Area Boundary fit Group Contaminant Area Boundary Benefit Groups Benefit Group A Benefit Group B Benefit Group C All Water Users Residential Parcels Non-Residential Parcels 135,910 Parcels, 0.93% Fee Rate 5,618 Parcels,1.85% Fee Rate 2,780 Parcels, 3.70% Fee Rate Billing Year Rate Factor Avg.
+Fee Total Rate Factor Avg.
 Fee 1 Total Rate Factor Avg.
-Fee 1 Total Rate Factor Avg.
-Fee 2 Total 0.5:1 \$7.16 \$949,497 1:1 \$9.11 \$49,743 2:1 \$90.36 \$250,758
+Fee 2 Total Total Revenue 2023 0.5:1 \$6.94 \$942,648 1:1 \$8.13 \$45,693 2:1 \$94.12 \$261,659 \$1,250,000

-Total Revenue \$1,249,998

-- 1 For years prior to 2006, average annual fees for Benefit Groups A and B were based on flat-rate water service information.
-Accompanying a significant decrease in flat-rate water services provided by TMWA, beginning in 2006, the average annual remediation fee represented is based on both flat rate and metered water service information. - 2 The average Non-Residential annual fee equals the sum of all fees divided by the number of parcels (Non-Residential parcels do not have flat rate water service). - 3 The total number of parcels and fee amounts listed for the current year are based on the most recent best-available data and could change if new data becomes available.
+1 For years prior to 2006, average annual fees for Benefit Groups A and B were based on flat-rate water service information.
+Accompanying a significant decrease in flat-rate water services provided by TMWA, beginning in 2006, the average annual remediation fee represented is based on both flat rate and metered water service information.

+2 The average Non-Residential annual fee equals the sum of all fees divided by the number of parcels (Non-Residential parcels do not have flat rate water service).

+3 Based on the most recent best-available data and could change slightly if new data from water purveyors is received prior to delivery to the Treasurer's office in June.